Self-bound droplets in quasi-two-dimensional dipolar condensates: Formulation

-The quantum nature of the condensate can now be characterized as follows.
-A conventional condensate described by a CS should satisfy $N_c/N\approx 1$ and $N_s/N\ll 1$, where the squeezed atoms are the quantum depletion.
-In the opposite limit with $N_{s,1}/N\approx 1$, $N_c/N\approx0$, and $N_{s,j>1}/N\approx 0$, the condensate is in a macroscopic single-mode squeezed vacuum state, i.e., SVS, which, as shown previously~\cite{dipdrop2020}, possesses completely different statistical properties compared to CS.
+From Eqs.~\eqref{gsdiag} to \eqref{GFdiag}, it is clear that, in GST, atoms can occupy either the coherent or squeezed component.
+The atoms in the squeezed component contribute to the correlation functions of the fluctuation field operators.
+In fact, Gaussian states are vacuum states of Bogoliubov excitations.
+Furthermore, the quantum nature of the condensate can now be characterized as follows.
+A conventional condensate described by a coherent state satisfies $N_c/N\approx 1$ and $N_s/N\ll 1$, where the squeezed atoms are the quantum depletion.
+In the opposite limit with $N_{s,1}/N\approx 1$, $N_c/N\approx0$, and $N_{s,j>1}/N\approx 0$, the condensate is in a macroscopic single-mode squeezed vacuum state, i.e., SVS, which, as shown previously~\cite{dipdrop2020,Shi2019}, possesses completely different statistical properties compared to the coherent state.
+To be specific, the atom number distribution of a coherent state is Poissonian, which, for a large atom number, is approximately symmetric.
+Whereas that of a SVS is asymmetric with a long tail due to the squeezed component.
 Finally, for the intermediate case, both $\bar{\phi}_c$ and $\bar{\phi}_{s,1}$ are macroscopically occupied, the condensate is in SCS.